sriramab/gamamanual/G__DefiningSpecies.md

 # Defining Species

-Species are key elements of GAMA models (see [here](G__KeyConcepts A species is an archetype of agents and specifies their properties.
+Species are key elements of GAMA models (see [here](G__KeyConcepts)) A species is an archetype of agents and specifies their properties.
 A model is itself a species that can contain any number of species.

 ## Table of contents